hyperledger-solang/solang/docs/installing.rst

 =================

 The Solang compiler is a single binary.
-It can be installed in many different ways, so please pick whatever method suits your needs.
+It can be installed in many different ways, so please pick whichever method suits your needs.

 Using hyperledgerlabs/solang docker hub images
 ----------------------------------------------

-New images are automatically available on
+New images are automatically made available on
 `docker hub <https://hub.docker.com/repository/docker/hyperledgerlabs/solang/>`_.
 Simply pull the latest docker image using:

 .. code-block:: bash